Unity-Technologies/com.unity.cinemachine/README.md

 1. Publishing your changes to the package manager's **staging** repository.

     The staging repository is monitored by QA and release management, and is where package validation will take place before it is accepted in production.
-To publish to staging, follow the following steps:
+To publish to staging, do the follow:
       * Join the **#devs-packman** channel on Slack, and request a staging **USERNAME** and **API_KEY**.
       * [Install NodeJs](https://nodejs.org/en/download/), so you can have access to **npm** (Node Package Manager).
       * If developing on Windows, [install Curl](https://curl.haxx.se/download.html).
-Curl already comes with Mac.
+Note: Curl already comes with Mac OS.
-      * Setup your credentions for **npm** by running the following command line from the root folder of your package.
+      * Setup your credentials for **npm** by running the following command line from the root folder of your package.
         ```
         curl -u<USERNAME>@unity:<API_KEY> https://staging-packages.unity.com/auth > .npmrc
         ```